gael-src/gael-src.github.io/README.md

 # Hello Human.

-I am Gaël.
-Web Developer in Education.
+I am Gaël, web developer in education.
 Nice to e-meet you.

 www.linkedin.com/in/gael-src